LinkBoi00/device_xiaomi_daisy-eleven/README.md

-Copyright (C) 2020 The The LineageOS Project
+Copyright (C) 2020 Potato Open Sauce Project

 The Mi A2 Lite (codenamed _"daisy"_) smartphone from Xiaomi.